-Memory supplements have become a huge business and too many companies are trying to cash in on this growing market.
+Memory supplements have become a huge business and too many companies are trying to cash in.

-Several popular brain supplements have come under fire from the FDA or have had class actions suits filed against them for making false claims, not reporting side effects, or failing to comply with Good Manufacturing Practices.
-(42, 43, 44, 45, 46)
+Several popular brain supplements have come under fire from the FDA or have had class action suits filed against them for making false claims, not reporting side effects, or failing to comply with Good Manufacturing Practices.
+(47, 48, 49, 50, 51)

 And not all supplements for the brain contain ingredients that do anything for your memory.